 Best Practices for Panoramas

 Creating panorama photos is a lot of fun.
 They can really capture the grand vistas in a way that a single capture cannot.
 Creating a success panorama is also a good exercise in photographic skill.
-There are certain best practices that will help ensure you can create a a great panorama.
-First here are a couple golden rules to follow:
+There are certain best practices that will help ensure you can create a great panorama.
+First here are a couple of golden rules to follow:

 - Use a tripod

 - Keep each shot consistent